The following courses will be required of all global scholars students:

 A student must also take at least 2 elective credits from the following globally-focused courses.
 A course can be designated as a global scholar’s elective by the academic council if it is deemed to substantially contribute towards meeting the skills and knowledge delineated through Berkeley’s Global Scholars graduation profile.
 Students can choose 2 credits from any of these courses:

-English: Rhetoric, Reasoning and Research; Understanding of Modern Man (S); Voices of Women (S)
+English: AP Literature; Empathy: The Heart of Character in Literature and Life (S); Exiting the Cave: Philosophy in Literature and Life (S); Rhetoric, Reasoning and Research; Understanding of Modern Man (S); Voices of Women (S)

 World Languages: One level beyond the level IV or equivalent course